ClickHouse/ClickHouse/docs/en/operations/table_engines/collapsingmergetree.md

 # CollapsingMergeTree

-The engine inherits from [MergeTree](mergetree.md#table_engines-mergetree) and adds to data parts merge algorithm the logic of rows collapsing.
+The engine inherits from [MergeTree](mergetree.md#table_engines-mergetree) and adds the logic of rows collapsing to data parts merge algorithm.

 `CollapsingMergeTree` deletes (collapses) pairs of rows by specific rules.
 The engine may significantly reduce the volume of storage and increase efficiency of `SELECT` query as a consequence.